Presenter: Dan Traub-Werner, MD, FRCP (Psych)

 The presentation discusses the findings of a three-year analysis followed by a four-year weekly virtual follow-up of a 30-year-old man.
-A gifted child became an adult capable of structured language.
 He was a talented musician well known in his field of scientific endeavor but hampered by his inability for imagination, fantasy and affect representation.
 The separation from the analyst precipitated a life-threatening Eating Disorder.
 The ED hid an un-acknowledged negative transference that proved impossible to analyze within the virtual frame.
 The referral to another analyst resulted in a successful termination.

 At the end of this presentation participants will be able:

 - To identify possible limitations of the virtual frame.